72β€”These are a few of

 Lisa says:

-You don’t want to destroy the health-giving properties of this nut’s oil + protein (and other nutrients).
+You don’t want to destroy the health-giving properties of this nut’s oil and protein (and other nutrients).
 You also don’t want to change the awesome taste profile of the macadamia either.

-Note: Many of my clients are intolerant to almonds because they not only eat them overtly, but they also have them in LSA (Linseed, sunflower + almond meal), and via almond milk.
+Note: Many of my clients are intolerant to almonds because they not only eat them overtly, but they also have them in LSA (Linseed, sunflower and almond meal), and via almond milk.

 Make an appointment with Lisa